SpectraL519/cpp-gl/docs/graph.md

   - *Return type*: A *random access view* with values of type `vertex_type`.

 - **`graph.vertex_ids() const`**:
-  - *Description*: Returns a range of vertex IDs, starting from the initial vertex ID to the number of vertices in the grap.
+  - *Description*: Returns a view of vertex IDs, starting from the initial vertex ID to the number of vertices in the grap.
   - *Returned value*: $(v_{id} : v \in V)$
   - *Return type*: A *random access view* with values of type `types::id_type` : `std::ranges::iota_view`.